IFRS for SMEs

 Questions and Answers about the IFRS for SMEs

-A series of non-mandatory guidance in the form of questions and answers on specific topics produced by the IASB.
+A series of questions and answers on specific topics produced by the AICPA.

 Guide to the IFRS for SMEs

 Guide written for lenders, creditors, owner-managers and others who use SME financial statements.
 Published in October 2010 by the IASB.